Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 An angle is formed when two lines or rays that are joined together at their endpoints, diverge or spread apart.
 Angles range from 0 to 360 degrees.

-We often "borrow" letters from the Greek alphabet to use in math.
-So the Greek letter "p" which is π (prounounced "pi") is the ratio of the circumference of a circle to the diameter.
+We often "borrow" letters from the Greek alphabet to use in math and science.
+So for instance we use the Greek letter "p" which is π (pi) and pronounced "pie" to represent the ratio of the circumference of a circle to the diameter.

-We also use the letter Greek letter θ (prounounced "theta") for representing angles.
+We also use the Greek letter θ (theta) and pronounced "the - ta", for representing angles.

 Parts of a Circle